I have a keen interest in finding different solutions to a problem. Currently exploring different architectures for iOS applications.

-In my previous article "MVVM an Improvement on MVC", we have seen how MVVM separates the View State from the Controller in ViewModel.
+In my previous article "MVVM an Improvement on MVC," we have seen how MVVM separates the View State from the Controller in ViewModel.
 We can drive View states represented by ViewModel in isolation.
-Which provides us the ability to write test cases to verify different behaviors of View.
+This provides us the ability to write test cases to verify different behaviors of View.

 The Test Subject

 In this tutorial we will be testing "Video Games" application.
 It's a simple app that loads and display a list of Games on home screen.
 Our app flow is as follows:

 App will start loading Games on View load.

 During loading, app will display a spinner on the screen.

 If data gets loaded successfully, we will display items in Table View.